Open for Enrollment

 11. Forum Activity - Create a Project

-Session 2: Commission and Purpose (May 1, 2024)
+Session 2: Commission and Purpose (October 16, 2024)

 An Artistic Director talks about his festival’s curatorial framework, the commissioning process as well as outlines the range of ways teaching artists might engage with a festival.
 In addition, he introduces a teaching artist who created a new work in response to the festival values and curatorial framework.
 The curatorial framework for a major international festival will drive a life-like scenario which invites a contribution from you.
 How will you align that framework with your own skills and ambitions?